Va2003g/Calculator-projects/README.md

 Some points about my project:
   1. This is simply developed by HTML CSS AND JAVASCRIPT.
   2. Used javascript event handling to add keyboard events.
+Thus you can enter number from your keyboard also.